eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that everything is prepared, we can launch the demo nodes with security.
-For this, open two different terminals and setup the Vulcanexus environment and the corresponding environment variables for configuring ROs 2 secure communications.
+For this, open two different terminals and setup the Vulcanexus environment and the corresponding environment variables for configuring ROS 2 secure communications.

 .. code-block:: bash